Galoppen & YBT Heat

 Carpets of heather, sometimes with scattered gorse, will generally be shown as "slow run" where above mid shin in height.
 Below that height and it's shown as rough open.

 There is an extensive network of shallow earthbanks.
-Though most of these are not substantial enough to be mapped, indistinct paths (mapped) and animal tracks (not mapped) tend to follow these earthbanks in various places.
+Though most of these are not substantial enough to be mapped, indistinct paths (some mapped) and animal tracks (not mapped) tend to follow these earthbanks in various places.

 Courses start and end in the fenced area (formerly a deer park).
 All courses from White up to Short Green exit the forest through a gate.
 All courses re-enter the forest through another gate near the end.